Skip to main content

 DONE BLOCKED

-The recipient’s number was blocked.
-The delivery attempt failed.
+The recipient’s number was blocked, preventing delivery.

 DONE TIMEOUT